Fontok

 In the following chart of Fontok shapes, the yellow line shows the central axis of writing.
 For shapes like /s/, /d/ and /v/, a slight extension from the end-point, or to the start-point, may be drawn.

-When the end of a word is reached, a slight tail may be added for aesthetics; the direction - left or right - is chosen to balance the overall lateral weight of the written word.
+When the end of a word is reached, a slight tail may be added for aesthetics; the direction—left or right—is chosen to balance the overall lateral weight of the written word.
 This is especially useful in the strictly vertical printed font.

 The diphthongs are given with simplified phonetics, to show clearly how the shapes are derived from two single vowel marks.
 The solo mark labeled /a/ is an abbreviated form used for the indefinite article of English.
+A small ring may be prefixed to a word as a capitalizer (see my name in the tattoo page, for example).

 NB.
-This chart and the vowel diagram were designed for right-handed writers; left-handers can simply use a mirror image of the system.
+This chart and the vowel diagram were designed for right-handed writers;

 A version of this page can also be found on